 When selecting a transfection method, consider the payload you wish to deliver (DNA, RNA, or protein) and the type of cells you want to transfect.
-Use the tables below to choose between the various cationic-lipid transfection reagents and the Neon® Transfection System available from Life Technologies™.
+Use the tables below to choose between our various cationic-lipid transfection reagents and the Neon® Transfection System.

 We offer options for DNA, siRNA, oligonucleotide, and RNA delivery, giving you more confidence in your results.

 - Superior delivery—transfect a broad range of cell types, including those notoriously difficult to transfect, with high efficiency

 - Nontoxic performance—you see results due to the presence of your nucleic acid, not the reagent

 - Less optimization—rapid, simple protocols provided for most cell lines

 Continuous cell lines are capable of unlimited proliferative potential, and are generally easier to work with than primary or finite cell cultures.
 However, because these cells have undergone genetic transformation to become immortalized, their behavior in culture may not necessarily reflect the in vivo situation.